-The slave in the corner (the elephant in the room), by J. Marcus
+The slave In The Corner (the elephant in the room)

 What makes The United States of America just as hypocritical in the 21st century, as we were in the 20th and 19th?
 On one side, we talk about progressing towards a better future: more efficient fuel sources, a safe environment, better opportunities to improve economic standing, and maintaining a healthy life so that we may enjoy old age.
 On the other side, we continue to burn through natural resources without knowing how long they will last, we do not reprimand those who collude against the country as a whole by engineering economic disparities, and we wind up working ourselves into sickness all the while slipping away from enjoying our friends and family.